 The cost of land is typically the most significant, as land prices vary widely depending on location and other factors.

-The cost of design and engineering will depend on the complexity of the project, and the cost of building materials will depend on the type and quantity needed.
+The design and engineering cost will depend on the complexity of the project, and the cost of building materials will depend on the type and quantity needed.

 The cost of labor will depend on the type of work being done and the number of workers needed, and the cost of finishing and fixtures will depend on the type of finishes you choose.